allegro/blog/_posts/2021-10-01-micronaut.md

 ### Fear of the Dark

-[Spock](https://spockframework.org/spock/docs/2.0/index.html) is our framework of choice when we write our tests.
+[Spock](https://spockframework.org/spock/docs/2.0/index.html) is our framework of choice for writing tests.
 Even in `Kotlin` applications we still tend to use it, though sometimes the resulting code is not as clear as it'd be if it wouldn't have been written in `Groovy` (coroutines!).
 So how does
 [Micronaut](https://micronaut.io/) work with [Spock](https://spockframework.org/spock/docs/2.0/index.html)?
 Actually, quite well.

 For testing there is a [micronaut-test](https://github.com/micronaut-projects/micronaut-test) project, which provides testing extensions for [Spock](https://spockframework.org/spock/docs/2.0/index.html) and many other testing libraries.
-[A general approach to writing test cases with Spring](https://docs.spring.io/spring-framework/docs/current/reference/html/testing.html) which we were familiar with is very similar in [micronaut-test](https://github.com/micronaut-projects/micronaut-test).
-Let's have a look at simple test case:
+[A general approach to writing test cases with Spring](https://docs.spring.io/spring-framework/docs/current/reference/html/testing.html), which we were familiar with, is very similar in [micronaut-test](https://github.com/micronaut-projects/micronaut-test).
+Let's have a look at a simple test case:

 ```groovy
 @MicronautTest // 1